-Best Practices Policy Project (BPPP) The Institute for Justice & Democracy in Haiti (BAI) The Bureau des Avocats Internationaux (IJDH) Center for Constitutional Rights (CCR) The Haiti Solidarity Network of the Northeast (HSNNE) Human Rights Clinic, University of Miami School of Law 1.
+Best Practices Policy Project (BPPP) The Institute for Justice & Democracy in Haiti (BAI) The Bureau des Avocats Internationaux (IJDH) Center for Constitutional Rights (CCR) The Haiti Solidarity Network of the Northeast (HSNNE) Human Rights Clinic, University of Miami School of Law International Human Rights Law Clinic at the University of Virginia School of Law 1.
 This report is submitted by MADRE (an ECOSOC accredited NGO), KOFAVIV FAVILEK, KONAMAVID, Women's Link Worldwide, and the International Women's Human Rights Clinic, City University of New York School of Law.
 It focuses on the epidemic of gender-based violence in internally displaced persons (IDP) camps in post-earthquake Haiti.